notifi-network/notifi-network.github.io/docs/quickstart.md

 # Quickstart

+In this quickstart guide, you will set up a basic user interface and verify your contact information.
+Then, you will set up the backend configuration on the Admin console and Notifi will send a Broadcast message to all relevant channels.

-The easiest way to get started with Notifi is to use the React card.
+The easiest way to get started is to use the React card.
 This is a drop-in component that makes it easy to send notifications.

 If you don’t have Node.js installed, install it from